bojdell/es-workshop/README.md

 ## Running the Site
 Once you've installed Node.js, navigate to `es-workshop` and run `node server.js`.
 The server will start listening on port `3000`, and if you navigate to [http://localhost:3000](http://localhost:3000), you can begin interacting with the workshop site.

+## Useful Sense Commands
+Sense is a helpful tool that makes executing REST requests against Elasticsearch easy.
+We will [install it]() as part of the workshop.
+Sense is a Kibana plugin, so after it's installed and Kibana is restarted, you can navigate to Sense via [http://localhost:5601/app/sense](http://localhost:5601/app/sense).
+The file `sense_commands.txt` can be pasted into the editor as a starting point of useful commands.